ome/omero-documentation/omero/sysadmins/server-permissions.rst

 ^^^^^^^^^^^^^^^^^^^^^

 This table covers both full server administrators and restricted administrators with the privileges required for these actions.
+Restricted administrators act as group members for any actions that are not covered by their subset of privileges.

 |